Lull Yourself To Sleep With These 5 Calming Podcasts

 We spend a third of our lives asleep or attempting to do so.
 But for some, the time between falling asleep and actually being asleep feels like an eternity.

-It doesn't help that one in five Australians are estimated to be affected by a major sleep disorder.
+It doesn't help that 55% of people in the UK aged 18-24 are estimated to be affected by a sleep disorder.
 If you find yourself tossing and turning, with your thoughts unrelentingly keeping you up at night, a calming and quiet diversion can help.

 While regular podcasts might not be the best way for someone to fall asleep, sleep podcasts and sleep stories can calm our ticking minds.